 Project Hotline - (480) 898-4110

-with two lanes in each direction and a center turn lane.
+each direction and a center turn lane.
 The

-gutter along the south side of Southern Avenue are anticipated to begin February
+gutter along the south side of Southern Avenue are completed.

 weather and equipment breakdown.

-Traffic is currently shifted to the south side of Southern
+is currently shifted to the north side of Southern Avenue from

-Construction for this project began June 2013 and will
+Construction for this project began June 2013 and is estimated

 This is the first project from the City of Mesa's Fiesta District